Chapter 8·4 min read

 The wandering kind go where the road goes.
 They adapt to any country that will have them, and serve as everybody’s neighbour — which is also to say everybody’s first suspicion when something has gone missing.

 The frost-marked of the polar latitudes age slowly.
-Their memory is oral, and what they remember would fill libraries the southern academies have not yet bothered to assemble.
+Their memory is oral; what they remember is more than what is written.

 The stone-folk live in the mountains and the deep ore.
 They are dense of flesh and slow of speech, generally taken for stubborn by those who have not worked alongside them.
 Those who have, do not mistake them so.